-Debate Takeaways: Stark differences between Trump, Biden
+Debate Takeaways: An acrid tone from the opening minute

 Trump aides believed before the debate that Biden would be unable to withstand the withering offensive on style and substance from Trump, but Biden came with a few retorts of his own, calling Trump a “clown” and mocking Trump’s style by asking, “Will you shut up, man?”

-His supporters may have been cheered by Trump’s frontal nature.
+His supporters may have been cheered by Trump’s frontal assault.
 Whether undecided voters, who watched the debate to try to learn about the two candidates, were impressed is another matter.

+Moderator Chris Wallace was none too amused, delivering a pointed reproach to Trump for his interruptions.
+“Frankly, you’ve been doing more interrupting,” Wallace said, appealing to Trump to let his opponent speak.

 TRUMP CAN’T ESCAPE THE VIRUS